-Boxing is the lifeblood of Bethnal Green
+Famous boxers and venues that have made boxing the lifeblood of Bethnal Green

 Bethnal Green is home to both iconic boxing venues and fighters.
 But why does this part of the East End have such a long-standing association with boxing?

 Bethnal Green and the wider East End is renowned for its association with boxing.
-The area has produced many great boxers over the years from Daniel Mendoza, who is credited with inventing the left jab, to former welterweight world champion John H Stracey.
+The area has produced many great boxers over the years from Daniel Mendoza, credited with inventing the left jab, to former welterweight world champion John H Stracey.

 But just why is boxing so popular in the East End?